How Aerosmith Got Their Wings Back on ‘Done With Mirrors’

 That year, frontman Steven Tyler and guitarist Joe Perry appeared on Run-D.M.C.'s groundbreaking hip-hop remake of the Aerosmith classic "Walk This Way."
 Propelled in part by an unforgettable and inescapable video, the new re-imagined version became a runaway hit that out-performed the original and jump-started Aerosmith's comeback.

-By contrast, Aerosmith's 1985 reunion album, Done With Mirrors, sold poorly, taking a full eight years to scratch its way to gold certification.
-As music critic Chuck Eddy writes in a guest essay in Richard Bienstock's photo book Aerosmith: The Ultimate Illustrated History of the Boston Bad Boys, "Not much time passed before [Tyler and Perry were] apologizing for the album."
+By contrast, Aerosmith's reunion album Done With Mirrors sold poorly after its arrival on Nov.
+9, 1985, taking a full eight years to scratch its way to gold certification.
+As music critic Chuck Eddy wrote in a guest essay for Richard Bienstock's photo book Aerosmith: The Ultimate Illustrated History of the Boston Bad Boys: "Not much time passed before [Tyler and Perry were] apologizing for the album."

-The band's first offering for Geffen, the album marked the return of Perry and rhythm guitarist Brad Whitford, who had quit in 1979 and 1982, respectively.
-Naturally hyped as a return to form after Aerosmith soldiered on with replacement guitarists Jimmy Crespo and Rick Dufay, Done With Mirrors captures the reunited original fivesome practically wallowing in a nastiness that nothing else in their catalog touches.
+The band's first offering for Geffen, Done With Mirrors marked the return of Perry and rhythm guitarist Brad Whitford, who had quit in 1979 and 1982, respectively.
+Naturally hyped as a return to form after Aerosmith soldiered on with replacement guitarists Jimmy Crespo and Rick Dufay, the album captures the reunited original fivesome practically wallowing in a nastiness that nothing else in their catalog touches.

-It's not that other Aerosmith songs ("Uncle Salty," "Lightning Strikes," "Monkey on My Back" -- take your pick) don't go down some dark alleys, but throughout the nine songs on Mirrors Tyler references all manner of depravity, including underage prostitution, underage drug use, general drug use, more drug use, sex with a sex partner's younger sister (with drugs present), possible prison sex and a shady character named Julio Afrokeluchie.
-(The vinyl version was originally issued with eight songs, with "Darkness" included as a bonus album closer on the CD and cassette.)
+It's not that other Aerosmith songs ("Uncle Salty," "Lightning Strikes," "Monkey on My Back" – take your pick) don't go down some dark alleys, but throughout the nine songs here, Tyler references all manner of depravity – including underage prostitution, underage drug use, general drug use, more drug use, sex with a sex partner's younger sister (with drugs present), possible prison sex and a shady character named Julio Afrokeluchie.
+(The vinyl version was originally included eight songs, with "Darkness" tacked on as a bonus album closer on the compact disc and cassette.)

 If opening track and lead-off single "Let the Music Do the Talking" has a more celebratory tone than the rest of the album, that's because it was originally recorded by Perry's solo vehicle the Joe Perry Project.
 Tyler overhauled the lyrics and melody, but he didn't quite go as dark as he does on the rest of the songs.